AmiJoba22/RateMD-Datapipe/README.md

 - Regional health officials can use location filters to prioritze quality improvement in underperforming areas.

 ## I. References
-- Provide a list of all references used in the project, formatted according to MLA style.

 1. Inmon, W. H. Building the Data Warehouse.
 4th ed., John Wiley & Sons, 2005.
 2. Sherman, Rick.
 Business Intelligence Guidebook: From Data Integration to Analytics.
 Elsevier, 2014.
 3. Kimball, Ralph.
 The Data Warehouse Toolkit: The Definitive Guide to Dimensional Modeling.
 3rd ed., John Wiley & Sons, 2013.